BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

 While miners create blocks, nodes verify and store those blocks.
 Just like miners, nodes are computers connected to each other, constantly exchanging information to ensure that the rules of the Bitcoin protocol are adhered to.

 </div>

+These are some of the basic technological concepts that make Bitcoin work.
+Each one individually is very complex, and some of the other chapters in this guide explore them in much more detail.